 As days grow shorter and temperatures fall, we begin to realize the summer’s over, prepare your home for winter.
-Taking a few minutes to walk around your home.
+Taking a few minutes to walk around your home is highly recommended.
 Visually inspect important systems from a safety perspective.
-In addition, making note of routine maintenance chores that need attention.
-These are great ways to get started, but a good winter maintenance checklist can help a lot.
+In addition, make note of routine maintenance chores that need attention.
+These winter home maintenance tips are a great way to get started, but a good winter maintenance checklist can help a lot.

 Clean gutters and downspouts